 15 Health Benefits of Black Pepper

 It turns out black pepper serves up all sorts of health benefits including improved digestion, helps relieve coughs and colds, treats skin problems, and boosts metabolism to enhance weight loss efforts.
-We don’t miss the salt at all and our food tastes just as good seasoned with black pepper.
+We don’t miss the salt at all and our food tastes just as good seasoned with black pepper powder.

 According to the USDA National Nutrient Database, black pepper also contains vitamin B6, E, K, and folate as well black pas niacin, riboflavin, and thiamin.
 Looks like a Superfood, isn’t it ?